 Edmunds.com is a great website to help you with your decision.
 This site uses repair histories to calculate the average repair bills for specific makes and models of cars.
 You can plug in the information for your vehicle and get an estimate on what it will probably cost you to continue owning that vehicle.

 Now, Edmunds.com isn't a crystal ball.
 It can't know what will happen to your specific vehicle.
 But it can guide you in knowing how much money to budget for the repair and maintenance of your vehicle.
 Ultimately, that can help you in your decision to buy a new vehicle or wait a few years.

 For example, a five-year-old Camry V-6 is projected by Edmunds.com to cost about $96 a month, on average, to repair and maintain (at the time of this writing).
 Remember, maintenance costs are part of vehicle ownership, whether it's a new vehicle or an old one, so the projected cost for repairs on your five-year-old Camry average out to only about $50 a month.
 That's a whopping lot less than a new car payment.

 If your vehicle is older than five years, you should also talk to your friendly and knowledgeable professional at Kpro auto inc. about its future.
 They are more familiar with the average cost of repairs for vehicles in your area and of specific problems they commonly see in particular vehicles.
 More importantly, they know you and they know your car.
 They can give you a heads-up on what repairs you may be facing in the near future.

-Good car care at Kpro auto inc. in stanwood will keep your older vehicle on the road in washington.
+Good care at Kpro auto inc. in stanwood will keep your older vehicle on the road in washington.
 And that may be just the boost you need in this uncertain economy.
-It may even save you enough to be able to afford that new car you've been dreaming about.
+It may even save you enough to be able to afford that new vehicle you've been dreaming about.